 Adding a method to skip over long lists of links can be helpful.

-UI Web sites that use multimedia (i.e., presentations that include text, graphics, video, animation, and sound) should provide equivalent text for the presentation.
+UI Web sites that use multimedia (i.e., presentations that include text, graphics, video, animation, and sound) should provide equivalent text and transcripts for the presentation.

 UI Web sites using color to convey information should make sure the information is also represented another way.